Access & Borrowing

 Library users are encouraged to contact the library staff to renew items prior to or on the day items are due.
-Library users can renew any item provided that the item is not needed by another person.
+Library users can renew any item up to 6 times provided that the item is not needed by another person or for a class.
 Renewals can be made in person, by phone at 248.476.1122, ext.
-114., or by contacting the library.
+114, or by contacting the library.

 Recalls and Holds

 Faculty may recall items needed for instruction.
-Current students, faculty and staff may place holds for items or request a hold.
-Individuals are notified when materials on hold become available.
+Current students, faculty, and staff may place hold requests for items.
+The library notifies individuals when materials on hold become available.